 .PHARMACY and NABP

-NABP will establish the .pharmacy domain as a secure and trustworthy destination where consumers around the globe can be sure the medications they buy online are authentic and safe.
+NABP will establish the .pharmacy domain as a secure and trustworthy destination where consumers around the globe can be sure the medications they buy online are safe.
 NABP will ensure that all registrants within the .pharmacy generic Top-Level Domain (gTLD) are vetted prior to registration to confirm that they meet all applicable regulatory standards, including pharmacy licensure, drug authenticity, and valid prescription requirements, in the jurisdictions where they are based as well as where they serve patients.

 NABP, with the support of a global coalition of stakeholders, applied to the Internet Corporation for Assigned Names and Numbers (ICANN) in June 2012 to own and operate the new .pharmacy gTLD.
 The application passed ICANN’s initial evaluation in May 2013 and, in February 2014, ICANN deemed NABP eligible to enter contract negotiations.